sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ---

-# GRAMMARLY FROM HERE

 # Building the country hierarchy
-## A word on dimensions & hierarchies
+## 1. A word on dimensions & hierarchies
-A hierarchy in the context of data, is a structured view of one or more dimensions of our data set.
+In the context of data, a hierarchy is a structured view of one or more dimensions of our data set.
 For example, let us imagine a manufacturer that produces consumable products in the "*Sweets*" & "Drinks" categories:

 If we think of this hierarchically, we can organize our manufacturer's structure as follows:
-- **Category**: A segment that our manufacturer uses to classify its products based on the type of product.
+- **Category**: A segment our manufacturer uses to classify its products based on the product type.
 	- Sweets
 - **Manufacturer**: The name of our manufacturer.
-Can have one or more brands.
+It can have one or more brands.
 	- ABC International
 - **Brand**: Subsets of our manufacturer in charge of producing different lines of products.
 	- Milky Sweets